drplaugher/SMATA_pipeline/README.md

 <br />

-For files specific to the pancreatic cancer chapters, see https://github.com/drplaugher/PCC_Mutations
+For files specific to the pancreatic cancer chapters, see https://github.com/drplaugher/PCC_Mutations.
+Some code/files have been adapted from previously published versions, and I have tried to make such notes within the relevent files.

 <br />